OutSystems/docs-product/src/ref/errors-and-warnings/warnings/security-warning.md

 Recommendation
 :   You need to validate the data on the server before you perform a database operation that can modify data or change the permissions.
 From the security and data integrity point of view, you must implement this validation on the server.
 A client-side validation isn't enough, as its purpose is to provide fast feedback to the users.

 To resolve the warning, create a Server Action that calls the Entity Action, and then use this Server Action on the Client Actions.
-Here's an example:
+Keep in mind that you still need to create the server logic to ensure that your data is valid before saving.
+Here's an example of a Server Action calling the Entity Action:

 ![Create a server action](images/security-warning-1-ss.png)